Coordinated care for Ohioans who receive Medicare and Medicaid benefits.

-MyCare Ohio is a managed care program for Ohioans who receive BOTH Medicare and Medicaid benefits.
+MyCare Ohio is a managed care system for Ohioans who receive BOTH Medicare and Medicaid benefits.
 The program is administered by the Ohio Department of Medicaid (ODM).
-Council on Aging works as part of a team of professionals to deliver services to some MyCare Ohio participants.
+Council on Aging works as part of a team of professionals to deliver services to some MyCare Ohio members.

 MyCare Ohio offers a more coordinated way to get the care you need.